BroPhil/broplayer/README.md

 Attribute | Description
 ------------ | -------------
-hide-progressbar | Hide the Progressbar hide-time | Hiding the Time hide-playpause | Hiding the Play/Pause-Button hide-volume | Hiding the Volumebar hide-mute | Hiding the Mute-Button hide-fullscreen | Hiding the Fullscreen-Button
+hide-progressbar | Hide the progressbar hide-time | Hiding the time hide-playpause | Hiding the play/pause-button hide-volume | Hiding the volumebar hide-mute | Hiding the mute button hide-fullscreen | Hiding the fullscreen button

 #### Allowing Contextmenu
 By Befault, the right-click on the player is prevented.
 But you are able to enable the context menu: